 1 Introduction

-The 4th century BC historian Ephorus states that Boeotia was the only Greek region with ports to three seas: the sea to Italy and Sicily, the sea to Macedonia and Hellespont, and the sea to Cyprus and Egypt.
+The 4th century BC historian Ephorus states that Boeotia was the only Greek city with ports to three seas: one to Italy and Sicily, one to Macedonia and the Hellespont, and one to Cyprus and Egypt.
 [1]

-The early 20th century English poet and archaeologist Stanley Casson wrote that Boeotia, centered around Lake Copais, into which the Cephisus River flows, was the birthplace of Greece, and that due to its fertile soil, it was a self-contained region that did not depend on other sources.
+The early 20th century English poet and archaeologist Stanley Casson wrote that Boeotia, centered around Lake Copais, into which the Cephisus River flows, was the birthplace of Greece, and that due to its fertile soil, it was a self-contained region that was independent of other regions.
 [2]

 This chapter describes the history of the following towns:

-Alalcomenae, Anthedon, Ascra, Aspledon, Chaeroneia (Arne), Copae, Coroneia, Eleutherae, Eutresis, Haliartus, Hyria (Euboea), Hysiae, Lebadeia (Mideia), Leuctra, Medeon, Ocaleae, Onchestus, Orchomenus (Andreis), Plataea, Schoenus, Tanagra, Thespiae.
+Alalcomenae, Anthedon, Ascra, Aulis, Chaeroneia (Arne), Copae, Coroneia, Eleutherae, Eutresis, Haliartus, Hyria (Euboea), Hysiae, Lebadeia, Leuctra, Medeon, Ocaleae, Onchestus, Plataea, Schoenus, Tanagra, Thespiae.

-Acraephnium, Hyettus, Olmones (Almones) and Phlegyas will be described in Orchomenus.
+Acraephnium, Aspledon, Hyettus, Mideia, Olmones (Almones), and Phlegyas are described in the Bronze Age History of Orchomenus.

 2 Boeotia before the migration of Cadmus